Just Nuisance Memorial

-0.7km East of Just Nuisance Memorial
+0.7km East of center of Just Nuisance Memorial

 Custom built on the mountainside in historical Simon's Town, award-winning 4-star Mariner Guesthouse offers breathtaking sea views across False Bay.
 We are within walking distance of restaurants and beaches, and pride ourselves on offering style, comfort

-1.3km East of Just Nuisance Memorial
+1.3km East of center of Just Nuisance Memorial

-1.5km North West of Just Nuisance Memorial
+1.5km North West of center of Just Nuisance Memorial

 Bay Splendour, nestles in a quiet cul-de-sac only ten minutes walk from the old world charm of Simon's Town, South Africa's premier naval station.
 A coastal gem of peace and tranquillity, Bay Splendour has a spacious open-plan lounge and kitchen...

-1.7km North West of Just Nuisance Memorial
+1.7km North West of center of Just Nuisance Memorial

 Following on the great success of San's Place in Umdloti on the KZN North Coast, San has opened a penthouse situated in historic Simonstown on the Cape Peninsula.
 Simonstown is situated on the False Bay coast of the warm Indian Ocean...

-2.6km North West of Just Nuisance Memorial
+2.6km North West of center of Just Nuisance Memorial

 Fully equipped seafront flatlet, additional rooms, honeymoon suite and entire complex available on request.
 The entire complex can accommodate up to 12 people if necessary.
 Amazing mountain and sea views, secure parking, DStv, playground equipment...

-2.8km East of Just Nuisance Memorial
+2.9km East of center of Just Nuisance Memorial

 Luxury holiday home with stunning sea views of False Bay; 2 minutes walk to beach; 1 km from Boulders Penguin Beach; sleeps 6; beautifully furnished, fully equipped, all mod cons; satellite TV; free Wi-fi; superb patio for outdoor entertainment...